coopermj/TeamDynamixFun/README.md

 # TeamDynamix Import and Visualization Script

 This script connects to your TeamDynamix instance, downloads your data, and then creates a set of Tableau extract files.
+You should not need to be an administrator to use this script.

 ## Installation